SysBioChalmers/GECKO/.github/CONTRIBUTING.md

    - Specify the intended version in the title, e.g. `GECKO 3.0.1`
    - Indicating all new features/fixes/etc. and referencing every previous pull request included (examples [here](https://github.com/SysBioChalmers/GECKO/releases)).
    - If any [issue](https://github.com/SysBioChalmers/GECKO/issues) gets solved in the release, write in the pull request description "Closes #X", where "X" is the issue number.
 That way the issue will be automatically closed after merge.
-2. Wait at least a day + 1 approval + passing GitHub Actions.
+2. Wait at least a day for at least one  approval.
+The GitHub Actions must also pass successfully.
 3. Merge the pull request from `devel` to `main`.
 4. Make the [new release](https://github.com/SysBioChalmers/GECKO/releases/new) at GitHub:
    - Define a new tag with the version, prefixed by `v`: e.g. `v3.0.1`.